zuozhenggh/learning-library/data-management-library/data-quality/edq/odi-consumption/odi-consumption.md

     ![](https://raw.githubusercontent.com/oracle/learning-library/master/common/labs/cloud-login/images/rate-this-workshop.png " ")

-If you still have an active reservation, you can also rate by going to My Reservations -> Launch Workshop.
+If you selected the **Green Button** for this workshop and still have an active reservation, you can also rate by going to My Reservations -> Launch Workshop.

 ## Acknowledgements
 * **Author** - Ravi Lingam, Sri Vishnu Gullapalli, Data Integration Team, Oracle, August 2020